kyleczhang/cits4401-rems-group10/phase1-report.md

 The system shall store all documents associated with an ethics application in a single, centralised repository, accessible from within the application record.

 **FR-02: Broad File Format Support**
-The system shall accept document uploads in any common file format, including but not limited to PDF, Word (.docx), Excel (.xlsx), image formats, and compressed/encrypted archives.
+The system shall accept document uploads in at minimum the following formats: PDF, DOCX, XLSX, common image formats (e.g., JPEG, PNG), and compressed or encrypted files.

 **FR-03: Risk-Score-Based Document Checklist**
 The system shall display a checklist of required supporting documents for each application, determined automatically by the application's risk score category.